nf-core/eager/docs/usage.md

 nextflow run nf-core/eager --input '*_R{1,2}.fastq.gz' --fasta 'some.fasta' -profile standard,docker
 ```

-where the reads are from libraries of the same pairing.
+where the reads are from FASTQ files of the same pairing.

 This will launch the pipeline with the `docker` configuration profile.
 See below
 for more information about profiles.